mysociety/data_common/data-repo-readme.md

 ```

 This will load common libraries like Pandas, Altair, and numpy, as well as the mySociety customisation of these.
 It will also set the current working directory to the root of the project.

-### Binder

-[Binder](https://mybinder.org/) is a tool for demoing and using jupyter notebooks online.
-Binder links are automatically generated for the repo using the cookiecutter template.
-This will only work with repos that do not require secrets (these can not safely be loaded into binder).

 # Rendering